JacopoMalatesta/letterboxd_30000/README.md

 ## Steps

-1. <b> Asynchronously scrape </b> data on 30 000 films from the website Letterboxd with Python
+1. <b> Asynchronously scrape </b> data on 30 000 films from Letterboxd with Python
 2. Do some <b> data cleaning </b> with the Pandas library
 3. Store the data on a local <b> PostgreSQL database </b> from Python
 4. <b> Query the database </b> with SQL